AdamRuane99/AdamRuane99/README.md

 ## 🚀 Delving into Deep Learning and NLP / LLMs

-Currently, I'm diving into Deep Learning as well as NLP tasks and prompt engineering with LLMs.
+Currently, I'm experimenting with Deep Learning as well as NLP tasks and prompt engineering with LLMs.

 ### 📫 How to Reach Me: